 What is “Public Charge”?

-Public Charge is a test used by the government to determine if someone seeking admission to the United States (applying for permanent residence or green card) is likely to depend on public benefits in the future.
-The changes will not go into effect until October 15, 2019.**
+Public Charge is a ground of inadmissibility, which means a reason someone could be denied an immigration benefit.
+It is a test used by the government to determine if someone seeking admission to the United States (applying for permanent residence/a green card) is likely to depend on public benefits in the future.
+The new changes have not yet gone into effect within the U.S. but USCIS has announced they will go into effect on February 24, 2020.

 This test does not apply to many categories of immigrants!

 Many immigrants do not have to worry about public charge:

 - Refugees and asylees